kubernetes/enhancements/keps/sig-cli/20190805-kubectl-debug.md

 debug` extends these capabilities to include Kubernetes abstractions such as Pod, Node and [Ephemeral Containers].

-Workflows supported by the initial release of `kubectl debug` are:
+User journeys supported by the initial release of `kubectl debug` are:

 1. Create an Ephemeral Container in a running Pod to attach debugging tools to a distroless container image. *(pod debugging)*